LuciaZ50/NewsApp/README.md

 a state var showDate to this view so i could show the dates of the articles when i use this component for the everythings(to show the sorting by the date).
 -NewsFeedView -> I chose not to make unique views for the everythings and topHeadlines.
 Instead i handle both cases inside this view by using a switch statement on the selectedTab.
 -HomeView -> Inside HomeView there is a tabView which consists of two NewsFeedView.
 Each of them has its own image and text as the navigation icon.
+-HomeViewModel -> I chose to inject one viewModel into the tabs since there is not much functionality that i need to work with, in a larger app i would have made two separate views with two separate viewModels